akarnokd/plan-b-terraform-mods/README.md

 - [Demo Unlocker](#demounlocker) - removes the demo restriction of the game.
 - [Progress Speed](#progressspeed) - speed up extractors, factories and drones.
+- [Production Limiter](#productionlimiter) - limit the production items that go into the global storage.

 ## Mod details